 Google Trends is our favourite keyword tool as it give you great data like the table below.
 It even shows seasonality.

 If you get your keywords wrong then you waste all your time and money.Often business owners tell us “Oh we already rank no.1 in Google”.
 When we ask WHAT they’re ranking no.1 for in Google it usually turns out that it is their business name.
 If someone is Googling your business name they already know who you are.
 SEO is for people who are searching for your products and services but your business is not necessarily top of mind or they’ve never heard of you.

 You can just Google any of these tools and you will find them of course!

-- Google Insights for Search – Like all Google tools this one is free and one of the most popular.
+- Google Trends – Like all Google tools this one is free and one of the most popular.
 It helps you compare one key phrase against another and see their performance overtime.
 Often keyword usage can be seasonal too.
 Here’s an example of how we use this tool for Keyword research

-- Google Webmaster Tools – This tool is more about analysing your own site.
+- Google Search Console – This tool is more about analysing your own site.
 It will tell you what Google believes are the most important keywords on your site as well as a lot performance issues to do with your site.
 Here’s some of the ways we use Google Webmaster tools

 - Google Suggestions – Every time you Google something Google will suggest the phrase it thinks you are after.
 These suggestions are ordered based on their popularity.

 It will vary based on where you are physically doing the search from.
 This can be helpful if you are targeting the geographic area that you are doing the search from but misleading if you want to target another town.
 We tend to use it for crosschecking our analysis.
 It will also vary based on when you do the search, as it is giving you real time results.